inboxstartup/docs/README.md

   An online educational resource to help you learn the fundamentals of entrepreneurship and accelerate your success.
 - [MarktStash](https://marktstash.com)\
   Get growth strategies shared by indie founders in your inbox every week.
+---
+## Contribute

+The content on `docs.startupinbox.com` is open source.
+Contributions are welcome.